-ECN230 SRP session 18-9.
-Strategic Policy: Developing/Emerging Economy
+ECN230 SRP session 14.
+Strategic Trade Policy: Developing countries

 STRATEGIES IN DEVELOPING AND EMERGING ECONOMIES

 Domestic Market Failures

 A common criticism of the welfare analysis conducted by trade economists is that the concepts of consumer and producer surplus are limited in their ability to properly measure the benefits from trade and the costs of adjustment.
 The argument that free trade maximizes global social welfare rests on the condition that world prices, or the terms of trade, reflect efficient market signals.
 However, only if factor and product markets work properly can their prices be efficient signals for firms to hire labor, move capital between sectors, and for goods to be traded across countries.